-Quality control of concrete piles is a challenging task.
+Quality control of Concrete Caissons is a challenging task.
 Engineers, and contractors rely on experience and well-established procedures and test standards to verify the strength, and consistency of pile materials.
 Non-destructive testing help reveal potential defects that might have happened during pile casting (in the case of cast-in-place piles), or transportation and installation (in the case of precast piles).

-Construction and installation of concrete piles might lead to defects in concrete pile.
+Certain errors in the construction and installation of concrete caissons might lead to defects in concrete pile.
 These defects can affect the durability performance of the pile, as well as mechanical properties, such as load bearing capacity.
 Poor patches of concrete, and honeycombed concrete can affect the durability and strength of concrete piles.
 Moreover, inconsistencies in pile cross-sectional shape (necking, bulging) are among integrity problems of concrete piles.
 Cracks, and discontinuities that might happen during installation can also affect the strength, and capacity of piles.
+Learn more about the Integrity Issues in Deep Foundations

 1- Low Strain Impact Integrity Testing